SnArk22/ruby_/src/newsletter/post-2.md

 ---

-layout: ../../layouts/MarkdownPostLayout.astro
-title: 'My thid Blog Post'
+title: 'My second Blog Post'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'